Hazrat Sheikh Mohiyuddin Ibn-e-Arabi

 Firmly rooted in the Quran, his work is universal, accepting that each person has a unique path to the truth, which unites all paths in itself.
 He has profoundly influenced the development of Islam since his time, as well as significant aspects of the philosophy & literature of the West.
 His wisdom has much to offer us in the modern world in terms of understanding what it means to be human.

-If the believer understood the meaning of the saying "the colour of the water is the colour of the receptacle", he would admit the validity of all beliefs & he would recognise God in every form & every object of faith.
+If the believer understood the meaning of the saying "The color of the water is the color of the receptacle", he would admit the validity of all beliefs and he would recognise God in every form and every object of faith.

 No comments: